-It includes dynamic condensation due to the Craig-Bampton method.
-The method uses fixed-interface vibration modes and the static deflections due to unit displacements of the interface degrees of freedom for the dynamic reduction of the substructures.
-Like for the Guyan's reduction, an explicit and an iterative scheme is available in order to achieve good performance (see also page 37).
+The Craig-Bampton method uses fixed-interface vibration modes and the static deflections due to unit displacements of the interface degrees of freedom for the dynamic reduction of substructures (CB condensation).
+Like for the Guyan's reduction, an explicit and an iterative scheme is available in order to achieve good performance (see also page 47).